 Making that ultimate decision on where to go to college may be simple for some kids, but not for most.
 For the teenagers who didn’t get into any of their top schools, received only a couple of offers or found the financial aid package from their dream school came up short, making or settling on a choice is especially hard.
 Here’s what you as a parent can do to help your senior in the decision-making process.

-Dealing with the Waiting List Unfortunately, colleges don’t let anyone know they’re off the Waiting List until after May 1, which means your child must make a deposit at one of the schools that accepted him.
-Or he could choose from a couple of other options: attending community college for a year or taking a year to work or intern, usually called a Gap year, then reapplying to a four-year college.
+Dealing with the Waiting List Unfortunately, colleges don’t let anyone know they’re off the Waiting List until after May 1, which means your child must make a deposit at one of the schools that accepted them.
+Or they could choose from a couple of other options: attending community college for a year or taking a year to work or intern, usually called a Gap year, then reapplying to a four-year college.

-Revisiting colleges Assuming the above options aren’t what your child is considering, then it’s essential to visit a few schools, maybe for a second or third time.
-The best way for any high school senior to know if a college is the right fit is to walk around the campus and try to imagine herself there.
+Revisiting colleges Assuming the above options aren’t what your teen is considering, then it’s essential to visit a few schools, maybe for a second or third time.
+The best way for any high school senior to know if a college is the right fit is to walk around the campus and try to imagine themselves there.
 Definitely take an accepted students tour if it’s available, because the focus will be on helping potential students learn as much as they can about the college and answering their most important questions.

 Of course, this doesn’t mean ignoring the facts, like how much you can afford to help out with tuition.
-My son also says it’s okay to tell your kids if you think they might fit in with the students at one school over another, as long as it’s not just where you like the kids better.
+My son also says it’s okay to tell your kids if you think they might fit in with the students at one school over another, as long as it’s not about where you like the kids better.

 This is one of those moments when you can’t live through your child.
 If you didn’t like the small school in the middle of nowhere you attended, that’s not a good reason to push for the big school in a major city.
 It’s also not about how hard it’s going to be for you to have your child living “so far away.”
 Picking a college is the first step into adulthood for our kids, and an opportunity for them to learn to make their own decisions, based on research and facts, and live with them.